Batman Family

-The term "Batman Family" is most commonly used as the informal name for Batman's closest allies, generally masked vigilantes operating in Gotham City or simply "Gotham".
+The term "Batman Family" (or the shortened "Bat-Family") is most commonly used as the informal name for Batman's closest allies, generally masked vigilantes operating in Gotham City or simply "Gotham."

 Publication history

 The Batman Family comic book series ran for 20 issues from September–October 1975 to October–November 1978 and featured solo and team-up stories starring Batgirl and Robin.
 The lead story in the first issue teaming Batgirl and Robin was originally intended for publication in an issue of 1st Issue Special.
 The series additionally featured reprints of Golden Age and Silver Age stories.
 Many issues of Batman Family featured Batman supporting characters such as Alfred Pennyworth, Vicki Vale, the Elongated Man, the Huntress, and Ace the Bat-Hound.
 Writer Bob Rozakis introduced the Duela Dent character in issue #6 (July–August 1976) and revived the original Batwoman in issue #10 (March–April 1977).
 The series began featuring only new material as of issue #11 (May–June 1977) and the Man-Bat began appearing as a regular feature.
 Batman Family converted to the Dollar Comics format with issue #17 (April–May 1978).

 DC published several other ...
 Family titles concurrent with Batman Family.
 These included The Superman Family (1974–82), Super-Team Family (1975–1978) and Tarzan Family (1975–76).
 As a rule, DC's ...
 Family titles contained mostly reprints, and featured a higher page count (and higher price) than DC's normal books.
 Its final issue, #20 (Oct.–Nov.
 1978), was published without any advertisements.